nishantguvvada/solana-lottery-dApp/README.md

 [](https://github.com/nishantguvvada/solana-lottery-dApp#features)

--   Ticket Generation: Users can purchase lottery tickets using SOL, the native cryptocurrency of the Solana blockchain.
+-   Lottery Generation: Users can create a lottery event having a pool for participants to win.
--   Random Number Generation: The dApp utilizes secure random number generation algorithms to determine the winning numbers for each lottery draw.
+-   Purchase Ticket: Users can purchase lottery tickets using SOL, the native cryptocurrency of the Solana blockchain.
--   Ticket Validation: Participants can verify the authenticity and ownership of their lottery tickets on the blockchain.
+-   Pick Winner: Authority can trigger a random winner picking function outputing the lottery winner.
+Authority is the one who created the lottery event.
--   Automatic Payouts: Winners receive their prize directly in their Solana wallet after the lottery draw.
+-   Claim Prize: Winners can claim the prize pool.
+The prize amount will be transferred to the winner's address (public key).

 ## Prerequisites